duckhoa123/Kay_Nguyen_Calculator/README.md

 # Kay_Nguyen_Calculator
 # Kay Nguyen
 ## Approach
 - For this exercise, I implemented the requested basic RESTful web service for a calculator supporting four primary operations (+, -, *, /) using `.NET` with `C#` language.
 I designed the service to take two numerical arguments and return the result of the specified operation.
 Additionally, I anticipated scenarios where nested operations might be beneficial for users needing more complex calculations.
-To accommodate this, I developed an advanced function that allows the service to handle nested operations, giving it a more versatile and extensible functionality.
+To accommodate this, I developed advanced function that allows the service to handle nested operations, giving it a more versatile and extensible functionality.
 This approach ensures that the calculator is both simple for basic calculations and robust enough to manage more advanced operations if required in the future.

 - The API is able to handle `JSON` and `XML` format.